A Guide to Accelerated Reader™

 Yes.
 It can be used for specific year groups, as an intervention or as part of a whole school reading approach.
 A successful AR programme requires the provision of sufficient books for pupils to have a choice of titles at each level to foster reading for pleasure and progression.
 A whole-school approach might include library development, teacher training, allocated time for pupils to read during the school day as well as the monitoring provided by the software.

-AR uses published books, levelled by a computer algorithm to assess the complexity of the language.
+AR uses published books, levelled by a computer algorithm to assess the complexity of the text.
 This allows schools to select from a vast range of books published by a wide range of publishers including well-known authors and classic stories.
 There are also a substantial number of books available that are high interest, low ability (hi-lo) so that pupils working below expected levels for their age group can potentially access a variety of texts that appeal to their interests.

 When schools implement the programme, they don’t need to purchase specific sets of books upfront but can often combine existing stocks with top up titles to ensure a variety of books is available.
 They will need to ensure they have a range of texts at different levels so children have variety and breadth to select books that appeal to them with appropriate challenge.
 If pupils have access to a large range of texts, they can read books they’re interested in and are more likely to engage with, and sustain, a reading habit.

 We offer Accelerated Reader™ collections which are ideal to top up or build library stocks, ensuring a range of titles to support a growing reading culture in school.
 Our collections range from hi-lo to full-length novels.
 Every AR pack contains a copy of each listed book and is supplied with inside cover and spine stickers.

 Levelled collections can save teachers and librarians time in building a comprehensive reading resource within the Accelerated Reader™ programme.